schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/index.md

 OpenDTU-OnBattery supports the ESP32 family of microcontrollers.

 Depending on the inverter to be addressed, different RF modules are required.

-- the HM series requires the NRF24L01+ module
+- The HM series requires the NRF24L01+ module
-- the HMS/HMT series requires the CMT2300A module
+- The HMS/HMT series requires the CMT2300A module

 Please see the [inverter overview](inverter_overview.md) to see if your inverter is supported and to determine the required RF module.